duymai85/CECS450-project/README.md

 ### Project Overview

-This project aims to visualize the global CO2 emissions data to provide insights into trends, patterns, and impacts of human activities on climate change.
-Using interactive data visualization techniques, we aim to present a comprehensive view of CO2 emissions over time, segmented by country, industry, and other relevant factors.
+This project centers on visualizing the expansive realm of climate change, encompassing various facets, including CO2 emissions as a pivotal component.
+Our goal is to reveal the intricate tapestry of climate dynamics by incorporating visualizations not only of global CO2 emissions but also of the broader spectrum of environmental alterations.
+This encompasses shifts in temperature anomalies, changes in weather patterns such as droughts, storms, sea-level fluctuations, and alterations in crop yields.
+Through interactive visual techniques, our endeavor is to illuminate the interconnectedness of these factors, offering a comprehensive portrayal of the evolving landscape of climate change.

 ### Team Members